 The Origins and History of the Alb

-The Alb is a vestment can trace its origin to six ancient garments: the Kolobus, the Tunica, the Colobim, the Tunica Talaris, the Subucula, and finally the Tunica Alba.
-These garments were common in the Greek or Roman times, some garments being used by both cultures.
+The Origins and History of the Alb: The Alb is a vestment that can trace its origin to six ancient garments: the Kolobus, the Tunica, the Colobim, the Tunica Talaris, the Subucula, and finally the Tunica Alba.
+These garments were common in Greek or Roman times, some garments being used by both cultures.
 They are not six manifestations of one garment, but rather six that are distinct enough to make note of the differences.
 For instance, the Colobim had enough fabric at the shoulder to create a sort of sleeve that hung over the upper arm.
-The Romans refused to wear tight fitting sleeves—tight sleeves were characteristics of the barbarians—, so when they adopted this garment from the Greeks, they kept the draped sleeves.
+The Romans refused to wear tight-fitting sleeves–tight sleeves were characteristics of the barbarians–, so when they adopted this garment from the Greeks, they kept the draped sleeves.
 The Tunica, however, was their preferred garment during the Republic period of Rome.
 It was sleeveless until circa 270 A.D. when sleeves can be seen appearing on this garment.

 1 Norris, Herbert.
 Roman Tunica Figure 3.
 1950.
 Church Vestments: Their Origin & Development.
 New York: E. P. Dutton & CO.
 INC., 1950.